jacobstr/matura/README.md

 Matura
 ======

-An Rspec / Mocha inspired testing tool for php.
+An RSpec / Mocha inspired testing tool for php.

 ---